apmckinlay/natureapp/trees/spruce.md

 Spruce needles are shorter than **Pine** needles. **Fir** branches look flat as the needles grow out of two sides of the branch; Spruce needles grow on all sides of the branch.

-**Did you know?** Young green tips, the tree’s new spring growth, can be used to make tea.
+**Did you know?** Young green tips, the tree's new spring growth, can be used to make tea.

 <!-- generated, do not edit -->
 **See Also:**